-People in India have been worshipping Goddess Saraswati, who is known for knowledge and wisdom of music since times immemorial.
-Since the Vedic age till today, classical music has always sustained and played a pivotal part in molding the journey of Indian music.
+People in India have been worshipping Goddess Saraswati, who is known for her knowledge and wisdom of music since time immemorial.
+From the Vedic age till today, classical music has always sustained and played a pivotal part in moulding the journey of Indian music.

-An integral part of the Indian classical music are the Indian classical music instruments.
-These instruments have not only given us memorable music but many famous Indian musicians who have represented India on the world stage.
-Today in this blog we will discuss about the list of Indian musical instruments along with their pictures.
+An integral part of Indian classical music is the Indian classical music instruments.
+These instruments have not only given us memorable music but also many famous Indian musicians who have represented India on the world stage.
+Today in this blog we will discuss the list of Indian musical instruments along with their pictures.

 All Indian Music Instruments Names with Pictures